ZerBea/wifi_laboratory/README.md

 Lessons learned (to be continued)
 --------------

-a beautiful status output make the attack tool slow and sluggish.
+a beautiful status output make the attack tool slow and sluggish

-too many features make an attack slow and sluggish.
+too many features make an attack slow and sluggish

-response time behavior becomes very bad on big ringbuffers.
+response time behavior becomes very bad on big ringbuffers

-transmitting too many packets make a channel busy.
+transmitting too many packets makes a channel busy

-a Raspberry Pi is not able to handle more than one interface at the same time.
+a Raspberry Pi is not able to handle more than one interface at the same time

-multiple interfaces interfere with each other.
+multiple interfaces interfere with each other

-pselect doesn't like to be interrupted by another timer.
+pselect doesn't like to be interrupted by another timer

+epoll is a better solution than pselect

+timerfd in combination with epoll is easier to handle than comparing timestamps

-active monitor require to set MAC on interface - that is too slow.
+active monitor require to set virtual MAC on interface - that is too slow

-setting a short preamble in radiotap header is ignored on tx.
+setting a short preamble in radiotap header is ignored on tx

-entire AUTHENTICATION process should be done using a low data rate of 1.0 Mb/s and a small bandwidth.
+entire AUTHENTICATION process should be done using a low data rate of 1.0 Mb/s and a low bandwidth

-there are (much) better ways than injecting stupid DEAUTHENTICATION frames to disconnect a CLIENT.
+there are (much) better ways than injecting stupid DEAUTHENTICATION frames to disconnect a CLIENT

-the most useful frame is an EAPOL M2 frame!
+the most useful frame is an EAPOL M2 frame(!)

-NL80211 provide more options than WIRLESS EXTENSIONS
+NL80211 provide a lot more features than WIRLESS EXTENSIONS

 NL80211 / RTNETLINK can be used without libnl dependency

+sharing the interface (e.g. iw phy phy1 interface add mon0 type monitor) is counterproductive

 Warning
 --------------

-hcxlabtool is designed to be an analysis tool.
+hcxlabtool is designed to be an analysis tool

-It should only be used in a 100% controlled environment(!).
+It should only be used in a 100% controlled environment(!)

-If you can't control the environment it is absolutely mandatory to set the BPF.
+If you can't control the environment it is absolutely mandatory to set a Berkeley Packet Filter (BPF)

+Using the BPF to remove unwanted frames save CPU cycles (not type ctl subtype ack and not type ctl subtype rts and not type ctl subtype cts)

-Everything is requested/stored by default and unwanted information must be filtered out by option/filter or later on (offline)!
+Everything is requested/stored by default and unwanted information must be filtered out by option/filter or later on (offline)

-You must use hcxlabtool only on networks you have permission to do this and if you know what you are doing.
+You must use hcxlabtool only on networks you have permission to do this and if you know what you are doing